 With their sophisticated playing techniques, they create vibrating tones that calm and relieve tension, that regulate the flow of breathing, whose hypnotic effect creates harmonious images and lets cloudy thoughts float away.
-The “magnetic magic”, the “explosive fire” of Sören and Gerd’s music is shaped by their deep connection to their hometown of Berlin.
+The “magnetic magic”, the “explosive fire” of Sören, Gerd & Olaf’s music is shaped by their deep connection to their hometown of Berlin.

 In 1998 Gerd Conradt & Sören Birke founded the duo “preussischblau” and played at the “Zungenschlag-Festival”.
 2009 with MNO at the 6th International Jew’s Harp Festival in Hungary with Sören Birke, Gerd Conradt, Lutz Glandien.
 2011 Concert at the 7th International Jew’s Harp Festival in Republic of Yakutia, the country with the coldest point on earth (-70°).
 Many more concerts at international jaw harp festivals followed.

 In 2022 they produced the 9th International Jew’s Harp Festival & Congress in Berlinhttps://jewsharpsociety.org/blog-detail/save-date-9th-international-jews-harp-festival-congress-2022.
 Video-Clip